Does Stroke Run in Your Family? Key Insights

 3. Adopt a Heart-Healthy Diet

-What you eat has a big impact on how your body functions and feels day to day.
-Aim to fill your plate with colorful fruits, fresh vegetables, whole grains like brown rice or oats, and lean sources of protein such as fish, poultry, or beans.
-Incorporating foods rich in healthy fats—like avocado, olive oil, and nuts—can also support your system.
-It’s smart to go easy on salty snacks, processed meals, and greasy fast food.
-One eating plan many folks find helpful is the DASH diet, which was originally designed to lower pressure in the arteries.
-It’s full of fiber, potassium, and magnesium-rich foods that support heart strength and circulation.
+Food choices have a major impact on how systems function and energy levels throughout each day.
+Focus on filling plates with colorful fruits, fresh vegetables, whole grains such as brown rice or oats, and lean proteins like fish, poultry, or beans.
+Including sources of healthy fats—avocado, olive oil, and nuts—can further strengthen circulation and overall function.
+Limiting salty snacks, processed foods, and greasy fast meals is also beneficial.
+One approach many find effective is the DASH eating plan, originally created to reduce arterial pressure.
+It emphasizes fiber, potassium, and magnesium-rich foods that support heart performance and smooth circulation.

-If you drink alcohol, do so in moderation.
-For most people, this means no more than one drink per day for women and two drinks per day for men.
+If alcohol is part of a routine, keep intake moderate.
+For most adults, this typically means one drink per day for women and up to two drinks per day for men.

-Recognizing the signs of this medical emergency and getting immediate help can greatly impact the outcome.
-Keep the acronym FAST in mind to spot the symptoms quickly:
+Recognizing warning signs of this medical emergency and acting immediately can dramatically improve outcomes.
+Remember acronym FAST to identify symptoms quickly:

 If you or someone around you experiences these symptoms, don’t wait—call 911 immediately.